tobias/lein-webdav/README.md

     [org.apache.maven.wagon/wagon-webdav-jackrabbit "2.4"]

-to your project's `:plugins`, then creating a `leiningen/wagons.clj` somewhere, containing:
+to your project's `:plugins`, then placing the following at the bottom of `project.clj`:

-    {"dav" #(org.apache.maven.wagon.providers.webdav.WebDavWagon.)}
+    (cemerick.pomegranate.aether/register-wagon-factory! "dav"

-then creating a `.lein-classpath` in your project root containing the path to the dir containing `leiningen/wagons.clj`.
+      #(eval '(org.apache.maven.wagon.providers.webdav.WebDavWagon.)))

-That's a bit of a pain, so this plugin brings in `wagon-webdav-jackrabbit`, and puts the proper `leiningen/wagons.clj` on the lein classpath.
+That's a bit of a pain, so this plugin brings in `wagon-webdav-jackrabbit`, and registers the correct wagon factory for you.
 And that's all it does.

 ## Usage